Markov Decision Processes under External Temporal Processes: MDP influenced by a Temporal Process

-For sufficiently quickly converging $\alpha_T$ and $\beta_T$, the total variation perturbation $N_T$ due to events older than $T$ time steps goes to zero, satisfying Assumption (A2).
+One can find the details of this calculation in~Appendix~\ref{Appendix:TV-erf-calculation}.
+That is, for sufficiently fast converging $\alpha_T$ and $\beta_T$, the total variation perturbation $N_T$ due to events older than $T$ time steps approaches zero, satisfying Assumption \textbf{(A2)}.

-While $(\alpha_n)$ and $(\beta_n)$ are any general sequences that need to satisfy some regularity conditions \citep{Seol2015LimitThmsForDiscreteHawkes} and the above bound, they could also decay in a more structured manner.
-For instance, for some $c, \lambda > 0$ letting

-gives a process that has exponentially decaying intensity due to past events.
+While $(\alpha_n)$ and $(\beta_n)$ are any general sequences that need to satisfy some regularity conditions \citep{Seol:2015:LimitThmsForDiscreteHawkes} and the above bound, they could also decay in a more structured manner, as follows.
+For instance, for some $c, \lambda > 0$, letting $ \alpha_n = c e^{-\lambda n} $ gives a process that has an exponentially decaying intensity due to past events.
 In the terminology employed to describe the standard continuous-time Hawkes process, $\alpha_0 = c$ is like the base or background intensity, and $e^{-\lambda x}$ is the excitation function.
-Similarly, $\beta_n$, which determines the distribution of the event, could also be a parametric sequence that decays in an exponential or polynomial fashion.
+Similarly, $\beta_n$, which determines the distribution of the event, could also be a parametric sequence that decays exponentially or polynomially.

-The details of notation that is used in the rest of the paper is provided in Table~\ref{Table:Notation}.